ajwaadhussain/AudioBook-to-PDF/README.md

 ## What’s Next?

-I’m excited to keep improving this project by adding features like a single-player mode against a computer opponent, tracking scores, or polishing the interface.
-But for now, I hope you enjoy this little tool as much as I enjoyed building it!
+I’m excited to keep improving this project by adding features like customizable voice options, bookmarking, and enhanced user interface elements to make your audiobook experience even better.
+For now, I hope you enjoy this handy tool as much as I enjoyed creating it!

 ## Contributing